Manly Warringah Sea Eagles: 2024 season

 In the 2024 NRL season, Manly would finish 7th on the table and qualified for the finals.
 The club would defeat Canterbury in week one of the finals but their season was ended the following week by the Sydney Roosters.

-2025
+2025 season

 Manly endured a difficult campaign in the 2025 NRL season finishing 10th on the table.
 Early in the year, the club was rocked by the news that long serving captain Daly Cherry-Evans was departing the club after failing to reach a new contract deal.
 Canberra Raiders halfback Jamal Fogarty would be announced in May as the replacement halfback for Cherry-Evans, signing a 3 year deal.
 Head coach Anthony Seibold's position also came up for debate as supporters of the club and sections of the media called for him to be terminated.
 In November, Manly announced that Jason King a former player for the team would be appointed the clubs CEO after the departure Tony Mestrov.
+On that same month, Manly announced that Tom Trbojevic will be replacing Cherry-Evans as captain, despite signing a new deal last month to extend his stay until the end of the 2027 season.

+2026

+After three straight losses to start the season, including a 33-16 defeat to the Sydney Roosters led by former captain Daly Cherry-Evans, the club announced on 27 March that Anthony Seibold would be dismissed from his role as head coach.
+It was later confirmed on 28 March that Kieran Foran would be appointed as interim head coach for the remainder of the season.

+In June 2026, Manly confirmed that Foran would stay on as their permanent Head Coach of the club until the end of 2029, after an impressive 7-2 start to his coaching tenure at the club.

+Manly would eventually finish 9th on the table narrowly missing out on the finals.